cwshu/NCTU_OS_2015_HW3/spec.rst

   - Part B. 15%
   - Part C. 15%

-Deliverable
+Homework Submission
 -----------
-- Section 4
+- Write a report of your experiment results according to Section 4

   - ``hw3_report.pdf`` for part A ~ C.

-- Put all writings in a single pdf file ``hw3_report.pdf``, and upload it to e-campus.
+- Your report should be a single pdf file ``hw3_report.pdf``.
+Upload it to e-campus.

 Contact Us
 ----------